 After the deployment

-- Secure the stage, switch it off and charge it if necessary
+- Secure the stage and load if necessary

 - Check and store PPE

-Even if you rent the stage, all regulations apply without restriction .
+All regulations apply without restriction to rental equipment .
 This means:

-- You must check whether the device is suitable for your application
+- You must check whether the stage is suitable for use

-BIBERGER actively supports you here – with instructions, technical checks and, if desired, complete on-site training.
+BIBERGER supports you with instruction, technical checks and, if desired, complete training.

-Aerial work platforms are safe – if you know and follow the rules.
+Aerial work platforms are safe – if you follow the rules.

 - Use PPE